asfuhan/CatSQL/README.md

 ## Overview
  Folder | Description
  ----  | ----
- code  | implementation for CatSQL system eval | prediction and evaluation results of CatSQL doc | descriptions of model details and rules
+ code  | The implementation for CatSQL system eval | The prediction and evaluation results of CatSQL doc | Descriptions of model details and rules